2022 WNBA Draft: Which players opted in, how the WNBA Draft works and more

 How many draftees will ultimately play in the WNBA?

 It hurts to answer this question.
-The reality is that the majority of WNBA draftees won’t ultimately play in a WNBA game.
-That’s because there are just 144 roster spots available in the WNBA (12 teams x 12 players per roster).
+The reality is that many WNBA draftees won’t ultimately play in a WNBA game.
+That’s because there are just 144 roster spots available in the WNBA (12 teams x 12 players per roster), and some of those will go unfilled due to the league’s salary cap.

-Of the 36 players who get drafted this year, fewer than 12 are ultimately expected to be named to WNBA rosters when the season begins in May.
-See below for a full list of the 108 college players who opted in for this year’s WNBA draft.

 Which team has the first pick in the 2022 WNBA Draft?